awsdocs/amazon-s3-userguide/doc_source/checking-object-integrity.md

 ### Using the S3 console<a name="CheckObjectIntegrityConsole"></a>

-To learn more about using the console and specifying checksum algorithms to use when uploading objects, see [Uploading objects](upload-objects.md)\.
+To learn more about using the console and specifying checksum algorithms to use when uploading objects, see [Uploading objects](upload-objects.md) and [Tutorial: Checking the integrity of data in Amazon S3 with additional checksums](http://aws.amazon.com/getting-started/hands-on/amazon-s3-with-additional-checksums/?ref=docs_gateway/amazons3/checking-object-integrity.html)\.

 ### Using the AWS SDKs<a name="CheckObjectIntegritySDK"></a>